kdeldycke/mail-deduplicate/.github/ISSUE_TEMPLATE/bug_report.md

 #### To reproduce

 Steps to reproduce the behavior:
-1. The full `mdedup` CLI invocation you used
+1. The full `mdedup` CLI invocation you used.
+1. The data set leading to the bug.
-1. Try to produce the minimal subset of mails leading to the bug, and add copies of those mails (eventually censored)
+   Try to produce here the minimal subset of mails leading to the bug, and add copies of those mails (eventually censored).
    This effort will help maintainers add this particular edge-case to the set of unittests to prevent future regressions.
+   You can reduce down the issue to a particular deduplicate subset by using the `--hash-only` parameter.

 #### Expected behavior